 Don’t let that time you broke your house mate’s mug or that time you used their milk turn into an episode of Jerry Springer.

 ‘Don’t just go to bed angry if there’s an argument brewing because if you go to bed angry it’ll just bottle up and you end up really lashing out if an argument gets personal.
-If you’re gonna have a fight have or something, have a fight over something.’
+If you’re gonna have a fight have or something just have it.’

-Keep the peace with your roomie and make it that bit easier to live together and if your roomie is still tough to live with by the end of the year, at least you won’t be the bad roomie.
+Keep the peace with your roomie and make it that bit easier to live together.
+If your roomie is still tough to live with by the end of the year, at least you won’t be the bad roomie.